 Royal icing’s surface will seem hard after about 30 minutes, but it will not be dry right the way through.
-For this reason, you have to be very careful when moving a cake that has intricate piping, as it is quite likely to fall off if it isn’t completely dry.
+For this reason, you must be very careful when moving a cake with intricate piping, as it is quite likely to fall off if it isn’t completely dry.
 It’s better to leave it overnight to dry.

 If applied thinly for flood work on a cookie, it should take around six hours to dry and faster if you have used a fan or a heat gun.
 Make sure they are completely dry before placing them in a package.

-A runout for a cake will dry overnight.
+A Royal icing runout for a cake will dry overnight.
 I always make a small, extra runout using the same thickness of icing so that I can test if it’s dry or not.

 If you’ve used Royal icing to cover a cake, for example, a Christmas cake, it will take several days to dry out completely.
 However, it won’t be as hard as the icing on a cookie because glucose will have been added, so the cake is cut easily, and the icing is not too hard to eat.